Can I get travel insurance if I have a medical condition?

 What counts as a 'change in health'?

-Technically speaking, a wide range of events could conceivably be described as a change in health – from catching a cold to being diagnosed with a heart condition.
+Technically speaking, a wide range of events could conceivably be described as a change in health – from catching a cold to being diagnosed with diabetes.

-Others require you let them know if your symptoms have led to tests or a medical investigation.
-Several expect you to get in touch is if you've received any medical advice at all.
+Others require that you let them know if your symptoms have led to tests or a medical investigation - and others expect you to get in touch if you've received any medical advice at all.
 If you have any concerns about this, you should check your policy wording or contact the insurer.

 What happens if a travel companion or relative falls ill?